-All this functionality is available in DSP/BIOS 6 in the Memory (xdc.runtime.Memory), HeapMem (ti.sysbios.heaps.HeapMem), and Program modules.
-The MEM module no longer exists.
+All this functionality is available in SYS/BIOS 6 in the Memory (xdc.runtime.Memory), HeapMem (ti.sysbios.heaps.HeapMem), and Program modules.

-The subsections that follow provide an overview of Memory segments and sections, Heaps, and dynamic memory allocation in DSP/BIOS 6.
+The subsections that follow provide an overview of Memory segments and sections, Heaps, and dynamic memory allocation in SYS/BIOS 6.
+For more details, see Chapter 5 of the SYS/BIOS User's Guide (SPRUEX3).